 The Pro Bono Project outreaches to attorneys to provide pro bono representation, to our un-served clients and the Project is tasked with recruiting volunteer attorneys looking for a pro bono opportunity to assist victims of sexual assault, domestic or dating abuse, stalking, and/or/elder abuse.

-The Safe Center LI Pro Bono Project seeks to recruit pro bono attorneys and provide the training and resources necessary for them to successfully represent victims of domestic violence in civil legal matters.
+The Safe Center LI Pro Bono Project seeks to recruit pro bono attorneys and provide the trainings and resources necessary for them to successfully represent victims of domestic violence in civil legal matters.

 The trainings emphasize the effect of domestic violence and the impact of domestic violence on matrimonial proceedings and other civil legal proceedings.
 In addition to the trainings, we established a Mentor/Mentee program, paring inexperienced attorneys with experienced matrimonial attorneys.
 Private attorneys are utilized only on a pro bono basis for direct representation, appeals, and mentoring.
 Volunteers will exercise primary responsibility for all aspects of their pro bono case, including all client interviews, court appearances, and settlement negotiations.